HMS York (D98)

-HMS York was a Batch III Type 42 destroyer of the Royal Navy.
+HMS York was a Batch III of the Royal Navy.
 Launched on 20 June 1982 at Wallsend, Tyne and Wear and sponsored by Lady Gosling, York was the last Type 42 ordered.
 The ship's crest was the White Rose of York, and the "red cross with lions passant" funnel badge was derived from the coat of arms of the City of York.
 With a maximum speed of 34 kn, she was the Royal Navy's fastest destroyer.

 Operational history

 1985-1990

 1986: Armilla Patrol, then headed East to Hong Kong where she accompanied HMY Britannia as Royal Escort for Queen Elizabeth's visit to China, with the Duke of Edinburgh.

 In the summer of 1990, HMS York was serving on a routine patrol in the Persian Gulf as part of The Armilla Patrol which had been undertaken by a series of Royal Navy warships over many years.
 On 2 August that year, Saddam Hussein's forces invaded Kuwait.
 Instead of heading off to the Far East and Australia for series of "waving the flag" port visits, she remained on patrol in the Persian Gulf for an extra three months.
 This period was conducted when at sea mostly on a war-ready footing, involving virtually everyone onboard working Defence Watches (basically six hours on, six off) round the clock.